Barrine, QLD

 Where is Barrine?

-Barrine is a suburb of Queensland, Australia.
+Barrine is a suburb of Queensland, Australia, in the Tablelands local government area.

 What is the population of Barrine?